MaroonBrian1928/SpongeBot/README.md

    - Copy `sample.env` to `.env`.
    - Fill in `DISCORD_TOKEN` (bot token) and optionally `GUILD_ID` for faster command syncing while testing.
+   - (Optional) Set `ALLOWED_GUILD_IDS` to a comma-separated list to enforce a guild allowlist; the bot will leave any other servers it joins.
 3. **Populate content**
    - Edit `spongebob_content.json` if you want to add new quotes, GIFs, or trivia questions.
 Follow the existing structure.